lowcoder-org/lowcoder/docs/self-hosting/README.md

 {% tabs %}
 {% tab title="Docker-Compose" %}
-Run the following commands to update to the latest Openblocks image:
+Run the following commands to update to the latest Lowcoder image:

 ```bash
 docker-compose pull